-Write-back data cache is enabled in MicroBlaze, which in the majority of cases gives higher performance than using the default write-through cache.
+Write-through data cache is enabled in MicroBlaze, which in the majority of cases gives higher performance than using write-back cache.
+The reverse is usually true when there is no System Cache.

-Finally victim cache is enabled for both the MicroBlaze instruction and data cache, which improves the hit rate by storing the most recently discarded cache lines.
+Finally, victim cache is enabled for the MicroBlaze instruction cache, which improves the hit rate by storing the most recently discarded cache lines.